MarkWilcock/rosling/readme.md

 The magic here is in the data preparation in the Query Editor.
 It loads the separate income, lifespan, and population datasets then applies a series of transformations (pivot, fill down, unpivot, merge,...) to each dataset to clean the data ready for the visual.

-## demo notes
+## Demo notes

 - explain the chart, and optimistic message
-- show the chart variations ot focus on a particular country / period
+- show the chart variations to focus on a particular country / period
 - show the Query Editor and the Query Dependencies
--
-## to do
-Write an R implementation of the  data preparation steps so that we can compare R with M.